dpzwick/ppiclF/README.md

            ---  =  ydot,
            d t

 which are found in all of the previously given particle-in-cell applications.
+See [documentation website](https://dpzwick.github.io/ppiclF-doc) for more details, theory, examples, questions, etc.

-* See [documentation website](https://dpzwick.github.io/ppiclF-doc) for more details, theory, examples, questions, etc.
+# Capabilities

 * On-the-fly load-balancing of the system of equations across MPI processing ranks based on the coordinates associated with each particle.